Antuvan/Coppeliasim_learn/README.md

-This Repository is solely intended to learn coppeliasim and to use the knoweldge for further proejcts
+This repository is dedicated to learning the fundamentals of CoppeliaSim and building foundational skills for future projects.
+Here, I explored CoppeliaSim using both Lua and Python for scripting and simulation.
+It also includes my mini-project, where I modeled a mobile robot and implemented a path-planning algorithm.